 Hello and welcome to Natures's Artist Photography.
 My name is Nora and I live near Canberra, Australia in the New South Wales bush.
 Róisín is my middle name - Rosheen or Little Rose in Irish.

-These images give a glimpse into the incredible variety of the natural world around me here - gorgeous colour, texture, light, shape and movement.
+These images give a glimpse into the incredible variety of the natural world around me in the Capital region of Australia or Ngunawal to indigenous people - gorgeous colour, texture, light, shape and movement.
 Many of the trees photographed here with great colour are Eucalyptus Mannifera.

 Nora Róisín Stewart

 My photography seems to have always been connected with movement and travel, starting on my first trip to Europe in the swelteringly hot summer of 1976, with my first instant Kodak camera, given to me by my parents.

 Many years later in 1987, I arrived in Canberra, ACT, Australia and got very active in the outdoors at that time – walking, cross-country skiing, climbing and orienteering.
 This stimulated my need to record and take pictures of those beautiful places I visited.
 My interest, once focused on the wide landscapes seemed to have slowly moved in towards more detailed aspects of the landscapes I traverse, particularly Australian trees, which I now find fascinating.